 We realize that your first visit to a new resort can be a bit overwhelming.
 This guide should assist you with any questions you may have, but please feel free to ask any staff member if you have additional questions or concerns.

 - Bear Creek offers plenty of free parking.
 There is a loading/unloading area immediately in front of the plaza near the rental shop and ticket windows.
 Complimentary shuttle service from the parking lots is available on weekends and holidays.

 - Your first stop should be at the ticket windows, located just off the lower parking lot at the front of the plaza.
 Here you can purchase your lift tickets, rental tickets, Discovery lift/lesson/rental packages, or snowtubing tickets.
 When you receive your tickets, please attach them immediately to your jacket or outerwear.
-(If you arrive with a Group, the group leader should proceed to the Group Sales office inside the lower lobby to pick up your tickets.)
+(If you arrive with a Group, the group leader should proceed to the Group Sales office located in Rental Building on the side by the parking lot.)

 - If you are renting equipment, you can proceed across the plaza to the rental shop after purchasing your rental or lift/lesson/rental package tickets.
 Please remember that minors must have the signature of a parent or guardian in order to rent equipment.
 (Releases can be downloaded here.)

 - If you are enrolled in a Discovery lesson or a Youth Discovery lesson, you can proceed to the Discovery teaching area located at the base of the mountain (just off the Plaza) after receiving your rentals.
-The Discovery area is open from 9:30am-noon, 1pm-3:30pm and 6pm-8:30pm daily.
+The Discovery area is open from 10am-12:30PM, 1:30-4pm and 6pm-8:30pm daily.
 You may enter and begin your lesson anytime during open hours.